Celebrate Earth Day in Licking County

-The Meadows for Monarch project combines instruction from habitat restoration experts with a lending library of tools, equipment, and native seed mixes—everything you need to convert ordinary grass into extraordinary habitat for monarchs and other pollinators.
+The Meadows for Monarchs Project helps landowners convert ordinary grass into extraordinary habitat for monarchs and other pollinators.

 PROJECT PARTNERS